NSR-Physiome/MPC/readme.txt

 ****************************************************************************

 Directories:
- ../examples/ --> Contains short examples and example from submitted paper to get you started.
+ ../examples/ --> Contains short examples and example from submitted paper at F1000Research to get you started.

  ../lib/ --> java jar file (requires Java 1.7 or higher runtime to execute) containing all of the MPC java classes (used to run the examples).